hantdev/mitras/auth/README.md

 - Name - name of the domain
 - Tags - array of tags
 - Metadata - Arbitrary, object-encoded domain's data
-- Route - unique route of the domain used in messaging
+- Alias - unique alias of the domain
 - CreatedAt - timestamp at which the domain is created
 - UpdatedAt - timestamp at which the domain is updated
 - UpdatedBy - user that updated the domain